openshift/assisted-service/deploy/podman/README-disconnected.md

       -----BEGIN CERTIFICATE-----
       <contents of your signing certificate>
       -----END CERTIFICATE-----
-    imageContentSources:
+    imageDigestSources:
       <the values here are based on the output from the OpenShift mirror command>
 ignition_config_override: <contents of the discovery-ignition.json file created earlier>
 ```

-The values for the imageContentSources will be based on the output of the OpenShift mirror command that you used.
-See the "imageContentSourcePolicy.yaml" file that is generated after the successful creation of a mirror for the exact information that should go here.
+The values for the imageDigestSources[^icsp_deprecated] will be based on the output of the OpenShift mirror command that you used.
+See the "imageMirrorDigestSet.yaml"[^icsp_deprecated_2] file that is generated after the successful creation of a mirror for the exact information that should go here.

+[^icsp_deprecated_2]: Forolder versions of OpenShift, before 4.14, the name of the file is
+    `imageContentSourcePolicy.yaml` instead of `imageMirrorDigestSet.yaml`.

 ### Using the API